 - Stock my kitchen with lower sugar fruits with an emphasis on apples, citrus, and bananas.

-- Use more quinoa and millet than wheat.
-I also use raw oats and brown rice.
+- Use more quinoa and millet than brown rice or gluten-free oats.

 - Substitute goat cheese and yogurt for cow milk cheese and yogurt.
 I use soy milk in place of cow milk.